 Cajun folktale about a beautiful girl who has the misfortune of choosing a real devilish mate.
-Written by J.J.
-Reneaux
+Written and told by J.J.
+Reneaux.

 Down in the bayou country there was once a beautiful girl named Marie.
 She was so pretty, so jolie, that all the people called her Marie Jolie.
 She was as sweet as sugar cane, but if you did her wrong, look out, for that girl could show a temper as hot as cayenne pepper!